For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 4. Crowdfunding your degree is also an option if you have great social media skills and an interesting story to tell.

-5. Apply for hardship funds from your university if you're really struggling to start your course or get by during your degree.
+5. Apply for hardship funds from your university if you're struggling to start your course or get by during your degree.

 6. 0% credit cards can help in short-term periods until your next loan instalment arrives, but only when used very carefully and when you're sure you can pay off anything you owe before interest is added.